 Soups on!
 This one-pot chicken soup is made with all the good stuff like carrots, onion, celery, garlic, and kale.
-And to add in some additional flavor boost the nutrient powerhouse of this soup I added in some turmeric.
+And to turn up the flavor and boost the nutrients of this soup, I added in some turmeric.

 Tips About Broth

-One of these days I’ll get around to making my own broth, but in the meantime store bought it is.
+One of these days I’ll get around to making my own broth, but in the meantime, store bought it is.
 I’m partial to broth, but you could also use stock.
 You can choose from bone broth, regular broth, or stock.
 Options galore, but what’s the difference?
-Read on…

 - Stock is made from using more of the bones and is typically unseasoned (if made from scratch).
 It may be slightly richer in texture compared to broth due to the collagen from the bones.

 - Broth is made from more of the meat (can contain bones too) and is seasoned with fresh herbs.

 - Bone broth is made from the bones (could contain some meat), and like stock, is typically unseasoned (if homemade).
 It has a much longer cook time compared to stock and broth and has a thicker consistency due to the collagen from the bones and the longer cook time.